 SO271 Self and Society

-Introduces students to the sociological study of the individual and their relations with society.
+This course introduces students to the sociological study of the individual and their relations with society.
 The idea of "the self" and the nature of social identity will be examined with respect to socialization processes, interaction contexts and culture.
 Problems in knowing oneself and others will be considered.
-The relation of individual action and social structure will be studied in connection with a range of topics such as gender, ethnicity, age and social class.
-Emphasizes the role of communication in mediating relations between individuals and the society in which they live.
+The relation of individual action and social structure will be studied in connection with a range of topics, such as gender, ethnicity, age and social class.
+The course emphasizes the role of communication in mediating relations between individuals and the society in which they live.

 SO285 Sociology of Sports

 Sports play a major role in society.
 They are a major industry, a major recreational outlet, and one of the main mechanisms Americans and others around the globe use for keeping fit and socializing with friends.
 This course examines the role sports play in a range of social settings, including professional sports, sports in educational institutions, and sports for personal recreation and leisure activities.
 The course will cover such topics as inequality, the social construction of race, gender and class through sports, socialization into the culture of sports, sports and identity, deviance and sports (including drug use and violence), the globalization of sports, and sports and the media.

 SO287 Media, Culture and Society

 This course examines how various forms of modern mass media represent the values and lifestyles of American culture, and how we experience the mass media in our everyday lives.
 The course will look at forms of media in terms of their socio-historical developments, and study how their histories have been shaped by, and helped to shape, the political-economic structure and cultural lifestyles of American society.
 The course centers largely on sociological analyses of specific audiovisual examples.
 These analyses will be conducted in class discussion and written exercises.